thefuzz25/thefuzz25.github.io/_pages/Bookshelf.md

 #### Upcoming

 - Cloud Atlas by David Mitchell
+- Crime and Punishment by Fyodor Dostoevsky
-- The Silent Patient by Alex Michaelides
+- The Fault in our Stars by John Green

 #### Latest